Sorted header abstract pattern

 I remember receiving a ‘free’ overdraft when I was at uni.
 It felt like it was my money – and I often found myself sitting at the negative-$1000 limit, and feeling fine about it.
 It felt normal.
 This meant I became comfortable living in debt.

-It took me years to move back to living above a zero balance, and that entire time for me to truly understand: it wasn’t my money.
-After uni, my free overdraft was no longer free, and I was paying heavily for the privilege.
+It took me years to move back to living above a zero balance, and that entire time for me to fully comprehend: it wasn’t my money.
+After uni, my free overdraft was no longer free, and I was paying heavily for the privilege – and not just in fees, but in feelings too.
+The burden of debt is one you only truly understand when you’re out the other side.

-5. Consider consolidating your debt (as long as it's right for you!)
+5. Consider consolidating your debt (as long as its right for you!)

 Combining two or more debts into one means you’ll have one (hopefully lower) interest rate, one regular payment and one lender to deal with.
-This is called debt consolidation.
+This is called debt consolidation

 6. Find out the true cost of borrowing with Sorted’s calculator

 When we’re thinking about taking on debt, we tend to think in terms of the weekly amount we’ll be paying.
 A repayment of $5 or $50 a week might sound manageable (psychic maths, anyone?), but try plugging your numbers into our debt calculator to see how much it will cost you in total, including fees, interest and other costs.
+This can help you decide if taking a loan out on a $1000 purchase is worth the extra amount you’ll end up paying in interest and fees.

 Keep in mind the other costs that often come with debt if things don’t go well – potential late payment fees, relationship stress, loss of confidence and the impact on your mental wellbeing.